Trick-or-Treating Hours & Tips 2025

-Be sure to bookmark this page (which we update throughout the season and every year) for trick-or-treating times across McHenry County.
+Be sure to bookmark this page (which we update throughout the season and every year for nearly a decade) for trick-or-treating times across McHenry County.

 Guide Sponsor